ethicalhacker7192/Lemmings.py/README.md

     py game.py

+## Patience
+I am still working on the conversion, please check back later and soon I will have all the code.

 ## Issues
 If you have any issues do not be shy to post your issues into the issues page as I will try to fix/resolve the issues.